 Fenofibrate capsules are available as hard gelatin capsules of 54 or 160 mg.

-Fenofibrate is indicated as a therapy that includes a diet, to reduce the high levels of low density of cholesterol lipoproteins, total cholesterol, triglycerides and apolipoprotein B.
+Fenofibrate is a therapy that includes a diet to reduce the high levels of the low density of cholesterol lipoproteins, total cholesterol, triglycerides, and apolipoprotein B.

 Mechanism of action

-The modification of lipids by fenofibrate is carried out by the activation of peroxisome proliferators that control the expression of genes in the synthesis and oxidation of fatty acids, and are involved in the storage of fatty acids in different tissues.
+The modification of lipids by fenofibrate is carried out by activating peroxisome proliferators that control the expression of genes in the synthesis and oxidation of fatty acids and are involved in the storage of fatty acids in different tissues.

 The initial dose in these cases is 54 to 160 mg per day.

-The dose should be individualized according to the patient’s response, and should be adjusted if necessary after repeating lipid determinations in a range of 4 to 8 weeks.
+The dose should be individualized according to the patient’s response and should be adjusted if necessary after repeating lipid determinations in 4 to 8 weeks.

 The maximum dose is 160 mg once a day.

-Treatment with fenofibrate should be initiated at a dose of 54 mg per day in patients with mild to moderate renal impairment, and should only increase after evaluation of effects on renal function and lipid levels at this dose.
+Treatment with fenofibrate should be initiated at a dose of 54 mg daily in patients with mild to moderate renal impairment.
+It should only increase after evaluation of effects on renal function and lipid levels at this dose.

-The selection of the dose for patients of this age group should be made on the basis of the patient’s renal function.
+The dose selection for patients of this age group should be made based on the patient’s renal function.

-The following adverse reactions have been identified during administration of fenofibrate as:
+The following adverse reactions have been identified during the administration of fenofibrate:

-Myalgia , muscle spasm, severe pain in the upper part of the stomach that extends into the back, chest pains, joint pain, swelling, warmth or redness in the legs, headaches.
+Myalgia, muscle spasm, severe pain in the upper part of the stomach that extends into the back, chest pains, joint pain, swelling, warmth or redness in the legs, and headaches.

-Bruising easily, unusual bleeding from the nose, mouth, vagina or rectum, spots in the form of purple or red spots on the skin, anemia, decreased levels of hemoglobin , decreased hematocrit.
+Bruising easily, unusual bleeding from the nose, mouth, vagina, or rectum, spots in the form of purple or red spots on the skin, anemia, decreased hemoglobin levels and decreased hematocrit.

 Because these reactions are voluntarily reported from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship with exposure to the drug.